rsonka/PADx-Skill-Scraper/README.md

 [This was run 10/3/2017.
 Your results will vary with what dungeons are currently available!]

-<h3> Other Usage Notes </h3>

 <h2>Disclaimers</h2>

-DISCLAIMERS:

-big disclaimer:
+Big disclaimer:

-This program is only as smart as the website it scrapes from, PADx.
+* This program is only as smart as the website it scrapes from, PADx.
 If PADx doesn't know, or formats it really weirdly, the program doesn't know.
 For example, if PADx starts categorizing technical dungeons as 'multiplayer dungeons', that is where they will show up.